basho/riak_kv/docs/SecondaryIndexQueries.md

     "^SM[^\|]*KOWSKI\\|"}
 ```

-This will perform a range query for all the family names beginning with SM, but apply an additional regular expression to filter for only those names ending in KOWSKI (exploiting the fact that `|` is the delimiter used to separate the family name from the other fields).
+This will perform a range query for all the family names beginning with `SM`, but apply an additional regular expression to filter for only those names ending in `KOWSKI` (exploiting the fact that `|` is the delimiter used to separate the family name from the other fields).

 *Stage 2 - Index Prereduce Functions*

-The sequence of functions required is:
+To filter the results down, the date of birth needs to be range checked, the matched name needs to be checked against the set of given name codes and finally there is a need to see how "close" lexicographically the address is to the query address.
+The sequence of prereduce functions required to complete these tasks are:

 ```
 extract_regex(term) -> [dob, givennames, address]